pvcnt/accio/docs/accio/contribute/operator.md

 For that purpose, we provide integration with the [Guice](https://github.com/google/guice) dependency injection framework.
 All operators are created using a Guice injector, which mean you can use usual `@Inject` (and other) annotations to have your dependencies automatically injected.
 You may also need to modify the `OpsModule` Guice module to wire any new interface to its implementation.

+### Documenting your operators

+Operator and port annotations come with various options useful to document them.
+It can even be used to automatically generate a documentation ready to be integrated on a web site.
+You can learn more about this topic on the [dedicated page](documenting.html).